marcuseden/rj/ELEVENLABS_VOICE_AGENT_SETUP.md

 ## ✅ What Was Fixed

-The voice agent now uses the **official ElevenLabs React `Conversation` component** which properly handles:
+The voice agent now uses the **official ElevenLabs React `useConversation` hook** which properly handles:
 - ✅ Audio input/output
 - ✅ WebRTC connection
 - ✅ Automatic microphone permissions